microbiome/OMA/16_microbiome_community.md

 vec <- colnames(prob)[max.col(prob,ties.method = "first")]
 ```

-Computing the euclidean PCoA and storing it as a dataframe
+Computing the euclidean PCoA and storing it as a data frame

 ```r